A complete collection

 The collection is complete.

-All five families, all thirty-nine biblical promises, are now available in English — Who Is God?
-(6), Salvation in Christ (5), God With Me (9), Facing Trials (9), Living as a Disciple (10).
+All seven families, all forty-nine biblical promises, are now available in English — Who Is God?
+(6), Salvation in Christ (5), God With Me (9), Facing Trials (9), Living as a Disciple (10), Finding the Way (5), Peace Among People (5).
 Thank you for walking through this with us.

 Source: Patrick Millecam, Promises for Today, 2026.